tofetpuzo/LAMP/project/project1.md

 The installation of mysql database makes storing and retrieving data seemsless. mySQL is called a relational database simply because the tabular data are structured and have a relationship with each column or row in the data.

-To install mySQL, i used this command on the terminal.
+To install mySQL, i used this command

-`:~$ sudo apt install mysql-server`
+`:~$ sudo apt install mysql-server` .

 To secure the mySQL, i had to run a security script; which is usually pre-installed with mySQL.
 This is done to remove some insecure default settings.
 The script will ensure that insecure access to the Database is prevented.
-Thee following command was passed into the interactive terminal.
+The following command was passed into the interactive terminal.

 `:~$ sudo mysql_secure_installation`